tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 Depending on the data, the "correct" summary statistic can differ - here's what I mean.

 ### Ideal Scenarios
-If our data looks something like this:
+If our distribution looks something like this:

 {% include caption_image.html imgpath="/figures/distribution_figs/measuring_latency_simple_histogram.png" alt="small example of histogram of latencies" caption=caption1 %}

 then using mean and standard deviation are perfectly fine.
 However, data tends to be uglier and more chaotic than contrived example like this.

 ### Skew + Outliers
-If the data has noticeable skews or outliers like these:
+If the distribution has noticeable skews or outliers like these:

 {% assign caption_skew = "Made up distribution with '[left skew](https://en.wikipedia.org/wiki/Skewness)'" %}
 {% include caption_image.html imgpath="/figures/distribution_figs/skew.png" alt="Contrived example with skew" caption=caption_skew %}